IBCL: Zero-shot Model Generation under Stability-Plasticity Trade-offs: Formulating the CLuST Problem

-The learning procedure is the same as conventional supervised domain-incremental learning.
-That is, upon task $i$, we draw $n_i$ labeled examples i.i.d. from an unknown $P_i$ on $\mathcal{X} \times \mathcal{Y}$.
-In addition, we are given at least one preference in the form of $\bar{w}$ over the $i$ tasks encountered so far.
-The data drawn for task $i+1$ will not be available until we have finished learning all preference-addressing models at task $i$.
-Our goal is to find the correct parameter (i.e., the optimal model) $\theta_{\bar{w}}^\star$ for each $P_{\bar{w}}$ as follows.
+Like in existing BCL literature \citep{variational,kessler,servia2021knowing}, we assume that the learning procedure is Bayesian domain-incremental learning.
+That is, the learning follows BCL as in Definition~\ref{def:bcl}, and all data and label distributions are similar, as per Assumption \ref{assum:task_similarity}, without any knowledge of task id's.
+At any task $k$, we are given at least one user preference $\bar{w}$ over the $k$ tasks so far.
+The data drawn for task $k+1$ will not be available until we have finished learning models for all preferences on task $k$.

-\textbf{Main Problem.} Suppose that we have encountered $k \geq 1$ tasks so far.
-On the domain-incremental learning procedure described above, given a significance level $\alpha\in [0,1]$, we want to design an algorithm that satisfies the following properties. \begin{enumerate} \item \textbf{Preference addressing guarantee}.
-Given a preference $\bar{w}$, we want to identify a distribution $\hat{Q}_{\bar{w}}$ on $\Theta$ that assigns probability of at least $1 - \alpha$ to the event $\theta_{\bar{w}}^\star \in R_\alpha(\hat{Q}_{\bar{w}})$, where $R_\alpha(\hat{Q}_{\bar{w}}) \subset \Theta$ is an HDR as in Definition \ref{def:hdr}. \item \textbf{Zero-shot preference adaptation}.
-After obtaining the parameter HDR for a preference $\bar{w}$, locating the HDR for any number of new preferences at the current task does not cost additional training data.
-Locating each new HDR must also satisfy the preference addressing guarantee. \item \textbf{Sublinear buffer growth}.
-The memory overhead for the entire procedure should be growing sublinearly in the number of tasks. \end{enumerate}

-In the next section we present the Imprecise Bayesian Continual Learning (IBCL) procedure, together with its associated algorithm, that tackles the main problem.
+\edittmlr{Generally, domain-incremental learning is harder than task-incremental learning because the former uses strictly less information.
+Extension from domain-incremental to task-incremental learning is trivial.
+To achieve such an extension, we only need to provide task ids as an additional input at both training and testing time.}